kamranisg/kamranisg.github.io/index.md

 I am an MSc.
 Student in Computer Science at the [Technical University of Munich](https://www.tum.de/en/), Germany.
 My research interests lie at the intersection of Deep learning and Computer Vision.
-In particular, I enjoy working on **Image-based 3D reconstruction** and **Optical Flow Estimation methods**.
-Recently I developed a growing interest in **Vision-based Navigation for Autonomous Systems** with a focus in Robotics.

-This Summer, I completed my A1 level of Deutsch with [TUM Sprachenzentrum](https://www.sprachenzentrum.tum.de/startseite/).
-Apart from work, I enjoy smashing shuttles in badminton courts or making a Jog outdoors.
-I am learning to improve on the Japanese concept of [Slow Jogging](https://www.youtube.com/watch?v=-4lCJGCkjR8) that works like charm.

 I can be reached at *m.kamran* at *tum* dot *de*.